-Just the fact that John Oliver has pulled the Southern Poverty Law Center (SPLC) into his story shows how mainstream this history analysis has become, and deservedly.
+Just the fact that John Oliver has pulled the Southern Poverty Law Center (SPLC) into his story shows how mainstream condemnation of American enemy monuments has become, and deservedly.
 The SPLC has done an amazing job highlighting the falseness of “heritage” claims.

 The Civil War ended 153 years ago.
 The Confederacy, as Mitch Landrieu said, was on the wrong side of humanity.
 Our public entities should no longer play a role in distorting history by honoring a secessionist government that waged war against the United States to preserve white supremacy and the enslavement of millions of people.